GuillaumeMorini/orchestration-workshop/slides/k8s/daemonset.md

 ]

-There might be a slight change in the web UI (since we removed a bit of capacity from the `rng` service).
+There might be a slight change in the web UI (since we removed a bit of capacity from the `test` service).
 If we remove more pods, the effect should be more visible.

 ---